 Foreign Direct Investment

-FDI flows have been positive since 2012.
-According to the 2022 World Investment Report by UNCTAD, FDI inflows fell by 31.5% in 2021, from USD 3.4 billion one year earlier to USD 4.5 billion.
-At the end of 2021, the total stock of FDI stood at USD 52.7 billion, around 83.7% of the country’s GDP.
-Foreign investments in Serbia are productive and geographically diversified and are mainly made in export-oriented companies.
-From 2010 to the second quarter of 2022, FDIs made by the EU amounted to EUR 19,204 billion, followed by China (including Hong Kong, Taiwan and Macau) EUR 3,281 billion, the Russian Federation EUR 2,473 billion, and the United States EUR 733 billion.
-According to the latest figures by the national investment agency, the countries with the highest stock of FDI in Serbia are Germany (10.8%), Italy (10.2%), the U.S. (10.1%), France (9.5%), Austria (8.8%), and China (8.7%).
-In terms of the number of projects, the main sectors are automotive (19%), agriculture, food and beverage (11.8%), textile (8.2%), electrical and electronics (7.1%), and construction (5.3%).
-According to the National Bank of Serbia, the country attracted USD 4.4 billion of foreign direct investment in 2022.
-The most important countries regarding FDI assets in Q1-Q3 2022 were Montenegro, Bosnia and Herzegovina, the Netherlands, Greece, and Italy.
+FDI flows to Serbia have been positive since 2012.
+According to the World Investment Report 2023 by UNCTAD, FDI inflows totaled USD 4.6 billion in 2022, in line with the figure recorded one year earlier.
+At the end of the same period, the total stock of FDI stood at USD 53.5 billion.
+According to the latest figures by the national investment agency, the countries with the highest stock of FDI in Serbia are Germany (13.5%), Italy (11.7%), the U.S. (10.9%), Russia (10.9%), China (10.5%), France (8.5%), and Austria (7.3%).
+In terms of the number of projects, the main sectors are automotive (17%), agriculture, food and beverage (15%), textile (7.5%), electrical and electronics (6.2%), and construction (5%).
+According to the National Bank of Serbia, the country attracted USD 4.5 billion of foreign direct investment in 2023, equivalent to around 6.1% of GDP.
+Almost four-fifths of FDIs took the form of equity and reinvested earnings, with the bulk of investments concentrated in manufacturing, construction, mining, and trade.

-Serbia’s investment climate has modestly improved in recent years, driven by macroeconomic reforms, financial stability, and fiscal discipline, and the ministry of economy plans to keep providing incentives to foreign investors in order to improve the business climate in the country.
-Factors favourable to FDI in Serbia include the economic reforms it is undergoing as part of its EU accession process and IMF agreements, its strategic location, a relatively inexpensive and skilled labour force, and free trade agreements with the EU, Russia, Turkey and countries that are members of the Central European Free Trade Agreement, for which many investors see Serbia as an export platform rather than as a market in its own right.
+Serbia’s investment climate has improved in recent years, driven by macroeconomic reforms, financial stability, and fiscal discipline, and the Ministry of Economy plans to keep providing incentives to foreign investors in order to improve the business climate in the country.
+Factors favorable to FDI in Serbia include the economic reforms it is undergoing as part of its EU accession process and IMF agreements, its strategic location, a relatively inexpensive and skilled labor force, and free trade agreements with the EU, Russia, Turkey, and countries that are members of the Central European Free Trade Agreement, for which many investors see Serbia as an export platform rather than as a market in its own right.
 Moreover, Serbia has no investment screening or approval mechanisms for inbound foreign investment, although licenses are required for specific business activities.
 By contrast, the country’s main weaknesses are a massive and inefficient public sector, low productivity (excluding automotive), inadequate road and electricity transport infrastructure, and a large informal economy.
-Besides, the business environment remains hampered by red tape, corruption and political interference.
-Overall, Serbia has a good business climate and ranks 46th out of 82 countries in the Economist Business Environment ranking, 55th out of 132 in the 2022 Global Innovation Index and 101st out of 180 in the Corruption Perception Index.
+Besides, the business environment remains hampered by red tape, corruption, and political interference.
+Overall, Serbia has a good business climate and ranks 53rd among the 132 economies on the Global Innovation Index 2023 and 60th out of 184 countries on the latest Index of Economic Freedom.
+It stands at the 104th position in the Corruption Perception Index 2023.

 Foreign Direct Investment | 2020 | 2021 | 2022 |